mvorlander/HDYDI_ChimeraX/README.md

 ## Overview

 - **Tutorial Folder:**
-  Contains an HTML file that provides a step-by-step tutorial on how to run and interpret the analysis of AlphaFold predictions with ChimeraX.
+  Contains an HTML file that provides a step-by-step tutorial on how to analyse of AlphaFold predictions with ChimeraX.

 - **Python Folder:**
   Contains a script to generate AlphaFold missense coloring commands for multi-chain PDBs or for UniProt IDs and can not be directly run in ChimeraX.